BRim28/Comment-System/README.md

     3. Can enhance the system by tracking ip address of users and restricting upto only one vote.(Else login mechanism can be used.)

-(NOTE:- MySQL database file uploaded in 'database folder'.
+(NOTE:- MySQL database file uploaded in 'database' folder.
 Please export it to your databse.)